Jagjit0306/Myriad/README.md

 ### **1. Onboarding & Personalization**
 - User installs the Myriad app and registers.
-- Selects disabilities and preferences.
+- Selects preferences according to their needs.
-- Profile is set up with personalized feature access.
+- The app adapts to the user and provides a myriad of helpful features.

 ### **2. Engaging with the Community**
 - User joins discussion forums related to their needs.